mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 120 - Sequential IDs/readme.md

 Book designPatterns = new Book(2, List.of(4, 6, 7, 8));
 Book donQuixote = new Book(3, List.of(5));

-// We can scrape from now on
+// You can scrape from now on
 ```

 ## Right